 We all have these needs in our relationships, but we all prioritize them a little differently.
 And disproportionately valuing one need over the others often causes issues in our relationships that might even develop into long-term patterns.

-If you’re someone who can’t seem to figure out why your relationships all end the way they do or you seem to have the same problems in your relationships over and over again, then check out my 28-page ebook that dives deep into emotional needs.
+If you’re someone who can’t seem to figure out why your relationships all end the way they do or you seem to have the same problems in your relationships over and over again, check out my 28-page ebook that dives deep into emotional needs.

 Books on Relationships